GrooveHQ/design-system-old/docs/Motion.md

 <img src="https://media.giphy.com/media/9Vx2KxaxT5PKDEAviN/giphy.gif" width="200" height="200" />

 ## Standards
-To behave in that uniquely Priceline-y way, we need to adhere to a set of standards upon which we shall build our formula for animation.
+To behave in that uniquely Groove-y way, we need to adhere to a set of standards upon which we shall build our formula for animation.
 ### Short & Sweet
 Animations should be executed quickly, but deliver their important benefit in a short period of time.
 ### Decisive & with Purpose